 The innovative Trail Steward program has been in place since 2014, greatly reducing the incidence of lost or injured hikers associated with the ever-popular Breakneck Trail.

-Service at the Breakneck train station was timed to resume Memorial Day weekend, when the NY-NJ Trail Conference annually reboots its successful trailhead steward program.
+Service at the Breakneck train station resumed for Memorial Day weekend, when the NY-NJ Trail Conference annually reboots its successful trailhead steward program.

-The Breakneck station had been closed since late 2019 and has since undergone a number of safety enhancements, which you can read more about in the announcement below.
+The Breakneck station had been closed since late 2019 and has since undergone a number of safety enhancements.
+You can read more about in the announcement below.

 Safety Improvements at Breakneck Ridge Station

-Once complete, Metro-North will be able to re-open the station as a weekend stop on the Hudson Line.
+Once complete, the Metro-North station is reopening as a weekend stop on the Hudson Line.

 The fencing that HHFT is installing is an interim step towards the comprehensive redesign of the Route 9D corridor north, the Breakneck Connector.
-That segment will mark the first mile of the Hudson Highlands Fjord Trail as it goes into construction this year.
+That segment marks the first mile of the Hudson Highlands Fjord Trail as it goes into construction.

 Safety has always been one of HHFT’s core aims, and securing the tracks at this busy hiking destination is a major step forward in the project.
-Click here to download the full press release about HHFT's safety improvements at Breakneck Ridge Station.
+You can read more about it in this downloadable PDF announcement: